semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

+The “Deploy” job starts the canary deployment:

-  - Create a load balancer service with `kubectl apply`.
+  - Creates a load balancer service with `kubectl apply`.
   - Executes `apply.sh`, a convenience script for the manifest that
     waits for the deployment to finish.
   - Scales the stable pods down with `kubectl scale`.